 There is hard proof that segmenting your audience and personalizing your outreach has immense outcomes.

 So it’s time to throw away your spray and pray methods and adopt a more targeted prospecting approach.

-Sneak Peak: Keep an eye out for Yesware Campaign Reporting coming soon and see reports on how your own recipient’s numbers affect open/reply rates.
+Stay on top of what’s working.
+Yesware Campaign Reporting tells you how your campaign’s recipient numbers affect open/reply rates.
 Download a free trial today.

 How to Adopt a More Targeted Prospecting Approach

 It’s crucial to fully understand your target prospect – their pain points, interests, behaviors, etc. Uncovering these characteristics will help you identify buyer personas, which will help you segment your prospects and personalize your outreach.

 Look at your best customers – what characteristics do they have in common?

 Identifying your buyer personas help both your sales and marketing team.
 Your marketing team can create targeted content and your sales team can create targeted outreach.